netdata/netdata/README.md

 > **WARNING**:<br/>
 > People get adicted to **netdata**!<br/>
 > Once you install it and use it for a few minutes, **there is no going back**!
-You have been warned!
+You have been warned...

 ![image](https://user-images.githubusercontent.com/2662304/48297427-2d49fa00-e4b0-11e8-816d-9ef37581a79c.png)